What are the inheritance rights of adopted children?

 c) upon the construction of other laws passed before or after the adoption; and

 d) in respect of things done, or events occurring, after the adoption or after 31st December 1975 whichever is later.

-This means that the intestacy rules will entitle an adopted child to be treated of equal standing to a biological child by an adoptive parent who has passed away.
+This means that the intestacy rules (which operate if someone dies without a Will) entitle an adopted child to be treated of equal standing to a biological child by an adoptive parent who has passed away.

-For example, if an adoptive mother (M) dies without a surviving spouse but with one adopted child (A) and two biological children (B & C) then M’s estate will be divided equally three ways between A, B and C. A will not be treated any differently in this respect than B or C. A will not however be entitled to inherit under the intestacy rules from his/her biological parent’s estate as the inheritance rights to the adoptive parents’ estate replace the rights to the biological parents’ estate; unless they can show that the biological parent treated them as a ‘child of the family’ – see below.
+For example, if an adoptive mother dies without a Will, leaving no surviving spouse but with one adopted child (A) and two biological children (B & C), then her estate will be divided equally three ways between A, B and C. A will not be treated any differently in this respect than B or C. A will not however be entitled to inherit under the intestacy rules from his/her biological parent’s estate, as the inheritance rights to the adoptive parents’ estate replace the rights to the biological parents’ estate; unless they can show that the biological parent treated them as a ‘child of the family’ – see below.

 An adopted child will also be treated in the same way as a biological child in being eligible to bring an Inheritance Act claim against their adoptive parent’s estate or challenging the validity of their Will.

 If an adopted child wishes to make an Inheritance Act claim then the claim must be brought under section 1 (1) (c) of the Inheritance (Provision for Family & Dependants) Act 1975.
-This section states that a child of the deceased is eligible to bring a claim against the estate and are eligible to do so upon evidence of the deceased being their parent, such as a birth certificate.
+This section states that a child of the deceased is eligible to bring a claim against the estate and can do so if they have evidence of the deceased being their parent, such as a birth certificate.